LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * Click on Run workflow on the right side
     * Then click on the green Run Workflow button

+After waiting about 2 minutes, to make sure there is no error, return to [Codespaces](https://github.com/codespaces).
+Scroll to the bottom of the screen and delete any codespaces you created above.
+(Note codespaces must first be stopped and then deleted.)

 In about 1 hour, your customized Loop will be available for installation on your phone via TestFlight.

 ## Special Cases